NewbieTed/QuickFolds/_DEVMANUAL.md

 __Backend:__

-To only run backend tests, run the following in the terminal:
+To only run backend tests, go to `backend/` run the following command in the terminal:

 ```
 ./mvnw test